Dental Implants – Katy, TX

 - Possibly live longer.
 Tooth loss is associated with early mortality.
 Although dental implants cannot bring your real teeth back, they can address many of the factors that might shorten your lifespan.
 For example, they may reduce your risk of gum disease and help you to enjoy an active social life.

-Practically anyone dealing with tooth loss can benefit from dental implants, whether they are missing one tooth, all of their teeth, or a number in between.
+Practically anyone dealing with tooth loss can benefit from dental implants in Katy, whether they are missing one tooth, all of their teeth, or any number in between.
 All that’s required of the patient is to have good oral health, no general health problems that could create complications during surgery, and a strong enough jawbone to hold the new teeth.
 If any of these are an issue, our oral surgeons can help a patient get what they need to qualify for implants.
-Once someone is ready, they can choose from the following options to renew their smile:

 Missing Multiple Teeth

-Bridges are typically held in place using crowns fitted over natural teeth, but they can also be supported using two dental implants.
-This is a great option for patients who don’t have the dental structure needed to support a bridge, plus implant bridges are proven to last longer and look better than their removable counterparts.
+Bridges are the best treatment for patients who have multiple missing teeth in a row.
+They are usually held in place using crowns fitted over natural teeth, but they can also be supported using two dental implants.
+This is a great option for patients who don’t have the dental structure needed to support a bridge.
+Plus, implant bridges are proven to last longer and look better than their traditional counterparts.

 Understanding the Cost of Dental Implants